 NO CHEESE PLEASE

-When involving children, please refrain from saying or teaching them to say “cheese”.
+When involving children, please refrain from saying or teaching them to say “cheese” for photographs.
 For some reason “cheese” is synonymous with kids photos, but it truly pulls their little smile muscles up on only the sides of their mouth, which ends up creating a fake looking smile.
 A better option if you’re looking for a full family of smiles, is to have everyone yell YESSS.
-The word “yes” helps create a more natural ending smile, and shouting it together usually ends up in hysterics…which, let’s admit it, is perfection in itself.
-Alternatively, please feel free to just trust me to direct and let those kids be themselves…that’s what we really want to see anyway, right?
+The word “yes” helps create a more natural ending smile, and shouting it together usually ends up in hysterics…which, let’s admit it, is perfect for genuine photos.
+Also, please feel free to just trust me to direct, and let those kids be themselves…I’ve got you covered!

 Now let’s get on with memory making, shall we? xo